 Can some people be more lactose intolerant than others?

 Yes.
 There are different degrees of lactose intolerance.
-For example, some people may be able to drink 1/2 cup of milk without symptoms but have trouble with one 1 cup.
-Other people may have difficulty drinking even a small amount of milk.
+For example, some people may be able to drink 1/2 cup of milk without symptoms but have symptoms when they drink 1 cup.
+Other people may have difficulty drinking even less than 1/2 cup of milk.
 Over time you will learn how much milk or other dairy products you can handle without having symptoms.

 Are there different “types” of lactose intolerance?

 Yes.
 Some people are born without the ability to make the enzyme lactase.
 People with this type of lactose intolerance have the most difficulty drinking or eating foods that contain lactose.
 More commonly, people become lactose intolerant as they grow older and their body slowly makes less and less lactase.
 Some people become lactose intolerant after having surgery or a gastrointestinal infection.

 If you became lactose intolerant because of an illness, most likely you will not be lactose intolerant forever.
 If you were born with lactose intolerance or you are having more trouble digesting milk products than you did when you were younger, you might always have some degree of lactose intolerance.

 What should I do if I’m lactose intolerant?